Joban-Bhangu77/K8s-Playground/Day02/README.md

-# 🐳 Day 02 — Deploy Nginx Web Server Using Docker (PowerShell)

-> 🚀 This project is part of my **“40 Days of Kubernetes” Learning Series.**
+# 🐳 Day 02: Deploy Nginx Web Server Using Docker (PowerShell), This Project is Part of My “40 Days of Kubernetes” learning Series.
-> Today, I deployed a fully functional **Nginx Web Server** inside a Docker container using **PowerShell on Windows**.

 ---

 ## 🎯 Objective

-In this lab, I deployed an **Nginx web server** inside a Docker container, created a simple custom HTML page, built a Docker image, ran the container, and accessed it from the browser.
+In this lab, you’ll deploy a fully functional **Nginx web server** inside a Docker container using **PowerShell on Windows**.
+You’ll create a simple HTML page, build a Docker image, run the container, and access the page from your browser.

 ---